ritaCanavarro/hiring-assignments/sre/README.md

 ## Objectives of the SRE team

-* Improve the reliability of the system
+* Improve the reliability of the system.
 * Empower product teams to deliver and operate software efficiently and reliably, by providing tools, advice and assistance.